keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 This quickstart demonstrates how to enable User-Managed Access (UMA) in an application in order to allow users to manage access to their resources using the *Keycloak Account Service*.
-It also shows how to create resources dynamically and how to protecte them using the *Protection API* and the *Authorization Client API*.
+It also shows how to create resources dynamically and how to protect them using the *Protection API* and the *Authorization Client API*.
 Here you'll see how to create a resource whose owner is the authenticated user.

 In addition it provides some background on how one can actually protect JAX-RS endpoints using a *policy enforcer*.